They Call Him OG (soundtrack)

-They Call Him OG is the soundtrack album composed by Thaman S to the 2025 Telugu-language action crime film of the same name, written and directed by Sujeeth starring Pawan Kalyan, Emraan Hashmi, Priyanka Mohan, Arjun Das, Sriya Reddy and Prakash Raj.
+They Call Him OG is the soundtrack album composed by Thaman S to the 2025 Telugu-language period action crime film of the same name, written and directed by Sujeeth starring Pawan Kalyan, Emraan Hashmi, Priyanka Mohan, Arjun Das, Sriya Reddy and Prakash Raj.
 The album features six songs with lyrics written by Vishwa Vemuri, Srinivasa Mouli, Kalyan Chakravarthy Tripuraneni, Raghu Ram, Harsha Darivemula, Adviteeya Vojjala, Raja Kumari and Sujeeth himself.
 The soundtrack was preceded by five singles before the album's release on 21 September 2025 under the Sony Music India label.

 Development

 The film score and soundtrack were composed by Thaman S in his first collaboration with Sujeeth and fourth with Kalyan after Vakeel Saab (2021), Bheemla Nayak (2022) and Bro (2023).
-Thaman joined the project in January 2023 and started composing for the film the following month.
+Thaman S joined the project in January 2023 and started composing for the film the following month.
 Speaking to Aditya Devulapally of The New Indian Express, Thaman said "For the music comparison coming out with Tamil films, OG will be our answer to that, from Telugu cinema".
-Thaman had composed 6–7 songs for the film as well as 30–40 background score cues, in the two years of music production process.
+Thaman S had composed 6–7 songs for the film as well as 30–40 background score cues, in the two years of music production process.
 Thaman reportedly went with a Michael Jackson-style of mixing for the film's score, to provide a rock feel for the low vocals and also collaborated with Japanese musicians for the score due to the film's Japanese connection.

 The album accompanies a variety of singers and lyricists, with songs in Telugu, English and Japanese lyrics.
 In April 2025, actor Silambarasan had recorded the song "Firestorm" for the film, who noted it as a "dream come true" moment on singing for Kalyan.
 In September, Thaman recorded the film score at the Abbey Road Studios, London collaborating with 117 musicians for the orchestra.